vvejella/world_development_explorer/wdx_analysis.md

 - ![image](https://user-images.githubusercontent.com/71124557/112763241-9f640080-8fd1-11eb-9e30-4daa83b70b21.png)
 according to above graph Kenya is using more vehicles.
 - ![image](https://user-images.githubusercontent.com/71124557/112764168-544bec80-8fd5-11eb-9ef8-ac894ae6b2ac.png)
-according to above bar graph for period b/w 2008-13 the Middle-east africa is using vehicles more.
+according to above bar graph for period b/w 2008-13 the Middle-east & North africa is using vehicles more.

 3. Next 3 topics are Private sector,Education and Science & Technology topics to know what % Labour tax and contributions(% of commercial profits) and Literacy rate,youth total(% of people age 15-24)  are working as Technicians in R&D(per million people).